 Early History of the Peeles family

 This web page shows only a small excerpt of our Peeles research.
-Another 205 words (15 lines of text) covering the years 1556, 1598 and are included under the topic Early Peeles History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 1556, 1598 and are included under the topic Early Peeles History in all our PDF Extended History products and printed products wherever possible.

 Peeles Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Peeles have been found, including Peel, Peal, Peale, Peele and others.

 Early Notables of the Peeles family (pre 1700)

 Distinguished members of the family include George Peele (c1556-1598), Elizabethan translator, poet, and dramatist who some claim collaborated with William Shakespeare on the play Titus Andronicus; and Sir Robert Peel, statesman, who as Home...
-Another 33 words (2 lines of text) are included under the topic Early Peeles Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Peeles family to Ireland

 Some of the Peeles family moved to Ireland, but this topic is not covered in this excerpt.

 Another 57 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Peeles family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Peeles, or a variant listed above: Lawrence Peele settled in Virginia in 1623; John Peele settled in Virginia in 1652; John Peel settled in New York in 1775; Thomas Peel arrived in Philadelphia in 1752.